3nsar/QFJ-Machine/README.md

 I created the backend with the help of Express and Node JS.
 The reason why I created also a backend was, to hide my API-Keys properly.

+I also installed the React JS-Spinner to create the loading animation